Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Experiments

-\mypara{Text-to-scene.} We further expand the capability of Diorama to the text-to-scene problem.
+\mypara{Text-conditioned generated images.} We further expand the capability of Diorama to the text-to-scene problem.
 We first generate high-resolution realistic image given a text prompt using Flux-1 and apply our system to the image.
-We show qualitative results in~\cref{fig:text2scene}.
+See \cref{fig:text2scene} and more examples in the supplement.